 Some are concerned about the collateral effects of pursuing a goal to reduce class size.
 Smaller classes require additional classrooms, calling for construction or renovation.
 School districts may not have the resources to provide additional classrooms.
 Also, some question whether a mandate to hire more teachers will cause the hiring of under-qualified teachers.
 Because smaller class sizes are most effective when there are sufficient numbers of quality teachers, fewer students in a classroom with an inadequate teacher may be even less beneficial than more students with a qualified teacher.

 Another concern of critics of class size reduction is whether the achievement benefits for children in smaller classes are temporary or lasting.
 Some studies have concluded that the higher test scores of students from smaller classrooms are not maintained throughout the students' education.

 Class size reduction programs are popular with teachers and parents because they are believed to improve academic performance, curtail behavior problems, and accommodate more flexibility in teaching methods.
-Some experts contend, however, that other types of school reforms are more beneficial and cost effective than class size reduction.
-It is difficult for a state or local school district to make a policy decision based on the numerous studies, because they reach conflicting results.
+Some experts contend, however, that other types of school reforms are more beneficial and cost-effective than class size reduction.
+It is difficult for a state or local school district to make a policy decision based on numerous studies because they reach conflicting results.
 Regardless of the conclusions of the researchers, however, it is likely that educators and parents of public school children will continue to support smaller class sizes.